sbcshop/LapPi_2.0_Unassembled/README.md

 https://github.com/sbcshop/LapPi_2.0_Unassembled/assets/129948335/a0293ae8-44c3-46d1-a4e1-d1bc87d8b91a

 ### 1) LapPi 2.0 Base Part Assembly:
-Here in base assembly section will be dealing with some acrylic body parts like Base plate and side layers, for this you will need M3x10mm Screw, M3 Nut
+- Here in base assembly section will be dealing with some acrylic body parts like Base plate and side layers, for this you will need M3x10mm Screw, M3 Nut
-Next will work with Raspberry Pi & UPS Hat for which you will need above mentioned screw, standoff and nuts.
+- First you will place UPS power and Raspberry Pi using mentioned sets of standoff, screw and nuts.
+- Next you will attach side layer plus support layer for keyboard.

-Checkout below video for better understanding how to achieve this part-
+Checkout below video for better understanding how to achieve this section of assembly:

 https://github.com/sbcshop/LapPi_2.0_Unassembled/assets/129948335/8dae1278-d4ae-416d-9feb-b9911c26bf9c

 ### 2) LapPi 2.0 Top Part Assembly:
-In this section will be dealing with display, camera and speaker fittings.
+- In this section will be dealing with display, camera and speaker fittings.
+- Again first take base support plate attach display and speaker.
+- Then connect side layer plus top support layer on which camera will be attach
 So checkout below video for steps to follow,

 https://github.com/sbcshop/LapPi_2.0_Unassembled/assets/129948335/ca4e153c-fdbd-4ea0-9eae-8847aba858ef

 ### 3) Combine top and bottom parts together with hinge:
+- Finally will be attaching Top and Bottom section of assembly together with hinge as shown below:

 https://github.com/sbcshop/LapPi_2.0_Unassembled/assets/129948335/b3b90d18-07bd-4d57-b3aa-9d9b67306c58